The Founder’s Journey:

 Most people build a business because they see an opportunity.
 I built one because I hit a wall, and the only way forward was through.

 So I became a Navy Seabee, specifically a Construction Mechanic trained in both technical expertise within the construction trades and US Marine Corps combat readiness.
-The US Navy Construction Battalions are a community with a rich heritage and a well-established reputation for performing miracles.
-Just my style.
+The US Navy Construction Battalions are a community with a rich heritage and a well-established reputation for performing miracles—just my style.

-I excelled early, graduating boot camp with honors, earning top marks in my technical training, and securing a coveted “turbo crow” accelerated advancement to Petty Officer.
+I excelled early, graduating boot camp with honors, earning top marks in my technical training, and securing the coveted “turbo crow” accelerated advancement to Petty Officer.
 This also meant I had priority selection for the duty station of my choice.

 Lessons I Didn't Expect to Learn